abc-datacamp/abc-intro-2-r/chapter3.md

 The ablation data frame has been loaded for you.

 A p object has been given to you.
 Add a layer to the p object, binding color to Experiment and shape to Measurement.
-Add another layer to the p object, using a geom_line layer, and binding color to Experiment, linetype to CellType and group to `interaction(Experiment, Measurement, CellType)`.
+Add another layer to the p object, using a geom\_line layer, and binding color to Experiment, linetype to CellType and group to `interaction(Experiment, Measurement, CellType)`.
 Run this `interaction` command in the console to understand what it does (you'll have to include the data frame name: `interaction(ablation$Experiment, ablation$Measurement, ablation$CellType)`).
-This composite factor is passed to the group aesthetic of geom_line() to inform ggplot which data values go together.
+This composite factor is passed to the group aesthetic of geom\_line() to inform ggplot which data values go together.

-*** =hint

-no hints yet

 *** =pre_exercise_code
 ```{r}